-The accounting policies, including valuation methodologies and their related key assumptions, are consistent with those disclosed in the consolidated financial statements as of 31 December 2018.
-Equity type instruments carried at fair value through equity and investment properties are kept for capital gain purposes, all other investments including investments in associates are kept for strategic long term holding.
+The accounting policies, including valuation methodologies and their related key assumptions, are consistent with those disclosed in the consolidated financial statements as at 31 December 2019.
+Equity type instruments carried at fair value through equity and investment properties are kept for capital gain purposes, all other investments are kept for strategic long-term holding.